ayaskant007/Echo-Motions/README.md

 | `(0, 0, 0, 0, 1)` | **News** | Reads top headlines via News API |
 | `(1, 1, 0, 0, 1)` | **Love** | "I Love You" sign |

----

-## Contributing
-Contributions are welcome!
-If you'd like to add more complex gestures (like motion-based signs), feel free to fork and submit a PR.

----